tlringer/proof-demos/README.md

 OK so what's really, really cool about the process of writing these proofs is that these tools have this beautiful separation of concerns between _producing_ the proof and _checking_ the proof.
-The proof checker is a small logical kernel that can be vetted by a human---this and the specification that one proves are the _trusted_ parts, which is why human vetting is important.
+The proof checker is a **small logical kernel that can be vetted by a human**---this and the specification that one proves are the _trusted_ parts, which is why human vetting is important.

 What this means is that the rest of the process is _trustworthy_, not just _trusted_.
-Like, we can stick arbitrarily fancy automation on top of the process of producing the proof, as long as we don't touch the kernel, and as long as we vet our specification in the end.
+Like, we can stick **arbitrarily fancy automation** on top of the process of producing the proof, as long as we don't touch the kernel, and as long as we vet our specification in the end.

 **Fun Fact**: This separation of concerns is called the _de Bruijn criterion_, if you're